urbit/docs/learn/hoon/hoon-tutorial/ford.md

 ### Strongly and Dynamically Typed

+Ford is a typed build system.
+The short version of what this means is that Ford cares about Arvo marks and Hoon types, and will fail to build if the marks and types do not satisfy certain restrictions that guarantee working software.

+Recall that a mark is a unit type such as `%foo` that acts as metadata telling Arvo what kind of file it is looking it.
+In the context of Ford, they may be thought of as being analogous to file types in other operating systems.

 ### Monadic dependencies

 I still don't quite understand what is meant by this and how it is interrelated to being purely functional, having live builds, dynamic dependencies, etc. I think these might all be consequences of being monadic?
 But do any of these properties imply monadicity?